 Travel Information to Florence

-The international Florence airport “Amerigo Vespucci” (IATA code – FLR) is only 4 km away from the Florence city centre and can be easily reached by taxi or with the ‘tramway”.
-From February 11th 2019 the new tramway connection T2 between the Florence airport and the City Centre is operational.
+The international Florence airport “Amerigo Vespucci” (IATA code – FLR) is only 4 km away from the Florence city centre, and can be easily reached by taxi or with the tramway (Line T2) from the City Centre

-The new tramway service represents a comfortable and ecologic way of connection thanks to the stop close to the airport terminal, to the frequency and to the speed of the rides.
+This tramway service represents a comfortable and ecologic way of connection, thanks to the last stop at the airport terminal, to the frequency and the speed of the rides.

-Thanks to the connections with Rome Fiumicino Airport, Milan Malpensa and the main European capitals, Florence is easily connected to the rest of the world.
-The main car rental companies have their desk inside the airport
+Thanks to the connections with the Rome Fiumicino Airport, Milan Malpensa and the main European capitals, Florence is easily connected to the rest of the world.
+The main car rental companies have their desks directly inside the airport.

-The International Airport of Pisa “Galileo Galilei” (IATA code- PSA) is located 80 km from the city centre of Florence and is connected to the Tuscan capital by train (every hour) and by bus (full flight coverage with 18 journeys).
+The International Airport of Pisa “Galileo Galilei” (IATA code- PSA) is located 80 km from the city centre of Florence, and is connected to the Tuscan capital by train (every hour), and by bus.

-The International Airport of Bologna “Guglielmo Marconi” (IATA code – BLQ) is located 100 km. away from Florence.
-Bologna city centre is connected to Florence by fast train.
+The International Airport of Bologna “Guglielmo Marconi” (IATA code – BLQ) is located 100 km away from Florence.
+The Bologna city centre is connected to Florence by fast train.

 Florence is well connected with the main italian cities, thanks to the italian motorway network, thus making it easier to get to the city centre, where the congress center is located.

-Florence is a relatively small city, everything is at walking distance in the city centre.
+Florence is a relatively small city, everything is at walking distance from the city centre.
 However a dense transportation network of tramways and buses is available.

 The construction of the lines began in 2005, and in February 2010 the inauguration of the Florence tramway took place.
-In 2014, construction of the three currently active lines was completed.
+In 2014 the construction of the three currently active lines was completed.

-Tram tickets can be bought in the stations themselves, throughout the city.
+Tram tickets can be bought directly at the vending machines in the traway stops.

 You can see the kinds of tickets, and discounts available here: Florence tickets and travel passes.

-Most of the busses stop at the main railway station and therefore near to the convention venue.
+Most of the bus stops are located at thecentral railway station, near to the convention venue.

 Bus tickets can be purchased at most coffee bars and kiosks.

-Getting around the city on taxi is not difficult, but in Italy taxis cannot be flagged down as they pass along the street, taxis are instead “stationed” at special taxi parking stands in most of the major squares in any city and at the airport and they can be requested by phone.
+Getting around the city on a taxi is not difficult, but in Italy taxis cannot be flagged down as they pass along the street.
+They are instead “stationed” at special taxi parking stands, which are located in most of the major city squares, stations and airport.
+They can be requested by phone.

 The telephone numbers to dial for calling a taxi are:

-Each season has its “perché” – or reason for being and some would say that fall is the season for seeing the best of Florence and the landscapes surrounding it.
+Fall is the best season for visiting Florence and the surrounding hillside.
 In November daytime temperatures in Florence can be around 15°C (59°F).
-Rainfalls might often occur, take your umbrella.
+Rainfalls might often occur, take your umbrella with you.

 Currency and Bank services